yoolab/i18n-conf/README.md

      });

     I18NConf.onLanguageChange(function(oldLang, newLang) {
-        // Do something interesting for my app or my package });
+        // Do something interesting for my app or my package each time the language change });

+    I18NConf.onConfigure(function(options) {
+            // Do something interesting for my app or my package each time I18NConf is configured
+            // can be used to configure other i18n package from I18NConf configuration });